vvanholl/myresume/resume.md

 ## Work experiences

+### October 2018 to now: Platform Tech Lead at ContentSquare (UX analytics, Paris)

+As a technical lead, my missions are now more centered about monitoring and alerting.

+**My main objective is to give my company the framework that allows:**

+* To be the most proactive as possible on production issues
+* Anticipate infrastructure scale up
+* Save time on incident investigation and resolution

+**This pass by many actions:**

+* Deal with the legacy monitoring stack:  Telegraf/InfluxDB/Kapacitor
+* Migrate to a new monitoring stack: Prometheus/Alert manager
+* Share with other teams monitoring best practices.
+* Write and apply the on call process

-### April 2017 to now : Senior Platform Engineer at ContentSquare (UX analytics, Paris)
+### April 2017 to October 2018 : Senior Platform Engineer at ContentSquare (UX analytics, Paris)

 **Everyday**